Azure/azure-mobile-apps/docs/quickstarts/xamarin-forms/index.md

 ## Configure the Xamarin.Forms quickstart project

 Open the `ZumoQuickstart` solution in Visual Studio (located at `samples/xamarin-forms`).
 Locate the shared `ZumoQuickstart` project.
-Edit the `Constants` class to replace the `BackendUrl` with your backend URL.
+Edit the `Constants.cs` class to replace the `BackendUrl` with your backend URL.
 For example, if your backend URL was `https://zumo-abcd1234.azurewebsites.net`, then the file would look like this:

 ``` csharp
 namespace ZumoQuickstart